Premium

-‘This is a prestige fight’: Suspended TMC MLA Humayun Kabir lays foundation stone for ‘Babri Masjid’ in Murshidabad
+‘A prestige battle for Muslims’: Suspended TMC MLA lays ‘Babri’ stone in Murshidabad

-Suspended Trinamool Congress (TMC) MLA Humayun Kabir laid the foundation stone for a Babri Masjid-like mosque as thousands gathered at Beldanga in Murshidabad district Saturday on the anniversary of the 1992 Babri Masjid demolition.
+Calling it “a prestige battle for Muslims”, suspended Trinamool Congress MLA Humayun Kabir on Saturday laid the foundation stone for a Babri Masjid-like mosque at Beldanga in West Berngal’s Murshidabad where thousands of people gathered on the anniversary of the 1992 Babri Masjid demolition in Ayodhya.

 People carrying bricks for proposed Babri Masjid replica in Murshidabad during the foundation stone laying ceremony.
 People carrying bricks for proposed Babri Masjid replica in Murshidabad during the foundation stone laying ceremony.
 (Express Photo)

-“I will announce my new party on December 22 and will put up candidates in 135 seats.
+“I will announce my new party on December 22 and will field candidates from 135 seats.
 The TMC will see what will happen then,” he said.

 Story continues below this ad